 Data analysis and comparison with the benchmarks follow.
-In these steps, the measured performance is assessed and compared with the performance of the benchmarks.
-It is crucial to set realistic targets that can be achieved.
+In these steps, we assess and compare the measured performance with the performance of the benchmarks.
+It is crucial to set realistic and achievable targets.

 Step 4: Take Action

-This step reflects the quality of the work conducted throughout the previous steps and aims to fulfil the ultimate goal of benchmarking, which is to improve performance.
-To achieve that, identifying current performance gaps and developing improvement plans is required.
+This step reflects the quality of the work conducted throughout the previous steps and aims to fulfill the ultimate goal of project benchmarking, which is to improve performance.
+To achieve that, you need to identify current performance gaps and develop improvement plans.
 It is important to highlight that proper implementation of these plans is a key factor for successful benchmarking.

 Step 5: Repeat

-Last but not least, repeating the process, while incorporating all lessons learned from previous implementations, is necessary if you truly wish to benefit from benchmarking and achieve the desired results.
+Last but not least, repeating the process, while incorporating all lessons learned from previous implementations is necessary if you truly wish to benefit from project benchmarking and achieve the desired results.

 Repetition is not only required to highlight mistakes in the way you conducted the whole process but also to keep the process valid through the passage of time.
-For example, if the priorities of your organization change, that should be reflected on the KPIs.
+For instance, if your organization’s priorities change, you should reflect that in the KPIs.